hjnel3-droid/Property-Management-SQL-Portfolio-Project/README.md

 ---

-### Query 3 — Active Leases Expiring Within 6 Months
+### Query 3:Active Leases Expiring Within 6 Months
 **Business problem:** Surface all active leases due to expire within the next 6 months so the renewals team can initiate contact ahead of expiry.